In the Code Frequency tab of the Graphs page, you can get an overview of the project dynamics in terms of lines of code.

 Analyze the dynamics in your repositories

-The green and red graphs with the left-hand scale show added and deleted lines of code per week respectively.
+The green and red graphs with the left-hand scale show added and deleted lines of code per week, respectively.
 The dotted blue line with the right-hand scale represents the total number of existing lines.
-The graph covers the whole project from its start to the current week.
+Hover over a specific day in the graph to view detailed statistics for it in a pop-up tip.

 By default, all files except binaries are counted in lines of code statistics.
 It is possible to exclude files and directories from statistics.
 Learn more